 Families and communities spend a lot of quality time together during Ramadan and will spend more time at their mosques, especially here in Dubai.
 Mosques will provide additional late evening prayers called Taraweeh and prayers after midnight in the last 10 days called Qiyam-ul-Layl.
 A time for bonding, many friends, families, and neighbours all collectively meet during this time, particularly at their local mosques.

-RAMADAN DATES FOR 2023
+RAMADAN DATES FOR 2025

 WHAT IS ALLOWED DURING RAMADAN IF I’M NOT MUSLIM?

-Being a non-Muslim British mum in Dubai, it’s always best to be aware of what you can and can’t do during Ramadan.
+Being a non-Muslim in Dubai, it’s always best to be aware of what you can and can’t do during Ramadan.
 It is illegal to eat and drink in public places during Ramadan.
 There are private areas in malls that are where you should go to eat and drink whilst out and about.
 Although officially it’s not allowed, in the UAE many will turn a blind eye to young children eating and drinking in public – especially water on those hot days.
 You also shouldn’t smoke in public either throughout fasting times, again if out you should find a private area to smoke.
 If you’re breastfeeding, this is absolutely fine to continue doing in public during Ramadan as long as you’re respectful.

 Restaurants, cafes, and anywhere with a license in Dubai will still be able to provide food and drink during this time for tourists and non-fasting residents.
 Officially you are allowed to eat or drink in your car and we always have water just in case of any delays, but again, it’s about being respectful.